 “Just shut up about it, would you?”
 Ahab spit into the alley.
 “I brought you out here to show you a garden spot.”

 Biah gave two solemn nods.
 “I shall refrain, my king, and we shall enjoy this beautiful blue-sky day the Lord has given us.
-So, where’s the garden spot?”
+So, where’s the garden?”

 Ahab pointed to the other side of the alley.
 “It’s perfect.
 Right here by the kitchen.
 We could have carrots and spinach and melons—anything we want—triple our fresh fruits and vegetables at the table.”

 Biah’s forehead wrinkled.
-Did Ahab mean to point at the vineyard?
-He checked.
-Right.
-Ahab beamed at Naboth’s vineyard.
-He set Ben-hadad free and now… No. Not even another of Biah’s lame jokes could make him smile at Ahab’s imbecilic idea.
+Ahab pointed at Naboth’s vineyard.
+He set Ben-hadad free and now….
+Not even another lame joke could make Biah smile.
 “But it’s a vineyard.
 Naboth’s.
 In his family forever.”